2018 ACCPA ANNUAL CONFERENCE - THANK YOU FOR YOUR SUPPORT!

 Chris Hay has an undergraduate degree in Sociology from the University of Alberta and a Masters degree in Sociology from Carleton University.
 In terms of work experience, he has worked for the Edmonton Police Service as the Supervisor of the Intelligence Unit, Probation Services as a Probation Officer, Childrens Services in Maskwacis as an Investigator, Tactical Advisor to the Minister of National Security for Trinidad and Tobago, and is currently the Executive Director for the John Howard Society of Alberta.
 Further, along with his work with the John Howard Society, Chris instructs Criminology, Sociology, Research Methods, and Intelligence Courses for MacEwan University, The University of Alberta, Athabasca University, Portage College, and the Justice Institute.

-SPEAKER PRESENTATION: Crime Prevention Through Community and Social Development
+Crime Prevention Through Community and Social Development

 This presentation will examine crime prevention in the context of social development.
 According to the Canadian Council on Social Development, the principle behind crime prevention through social development (CPTSD) is the promotion of well-being through social, health, and educational measures.
 In support of this, the Mission Statement of the John Howard Society of Alberta is to advance the work of the John Howard Societies across Alberta through promotion, research and public education on issues of public safety and crime prevention.